jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

-There is another kind of combination (or resultant) tones which did not receive adequate attention until very lately, namely, the _coincident overtones_ (A. von Oettingen, Harmonie-system in dualcr Entwickelung, 1866).
+There is another kind of combination (or resultant) tones which did not receive adequate attention until very lately, namely, the _coincident overtones_ (A. von Oettingen, Harmonie-system in dualer Entwickelung, 1866).
 Among the higher tones of an interval or chord (_i. e._, the overtones of the separate tones of the chord, and the combination-tones of the overtones), _the first com_- _mon overtone_ of the tones of the chord is most distinctly audible.
 Its ordi-